WorldSellerGame/world-seller/MODDING.md

 ### Icons

 Icons must be SVGs (at this time).
 When adding an SVG, please make sure there are no `fill` attributes in it - this will make it so the browser can style them correctly to match the theme of the game.

+### Themes

+Themes must use CSS, and should encapsulate their variables and other global changes under the global theme class.
+See the Hackerman theme for an example.

+### Sound Effects

+Sound effects must be named the same as the what they are in the game.
+They can't be configured otherwise, and must match to override the default sound effects.
+The list of sounds in the game are as follows:

+- `action-sell.wav`
+- `combat-effect.wav`
+- `combat-hit-enemy.wav`
+- `combat-hit-player.wav`
+- `combat-lose.wav`
+- `combat-win.wav`
+- `dungeon-win.wav`
+- `tradeskill-finish.wav`
+- `tradeskill-start.wav`

 ### Zip File